JustBeefalo/dotjeiess/README.md

 - `example.com.js`
 - `www.example.com.js`

+A leading `_.` in a script name will prevent that script from applying to further subdomains.
+E.g., `https://example.com` will load `_.example.com.js`, but `https://www.example.com` will not.

 The full URL path will also match against scripts under a similar path or parent path.

 E.g., `https://www.example.com/directory/page` might load (in order):